-Use of a hot air gun can lead to overheating and severely damage the module.
+△ CAUTION.
+Risk of device damage.
+Using a hot air gun is an uncontrolled process.
+It can lead to overheating and severely damage the module.
 Always avoid overheating the module.

-After the module is removed, clean the pads before reapplying solder paste, placing and reflow soldering a new module.
+After the module is removed from the oven, clean the pins before reapplying the solder paste, placing the module in the oven and proceeding with the reflow soldering of a new module.

-Never attempt a rework on the module itself, e.g. by replacing individual components.
-Such actions will immediately void the warranty.
+Never attempt to alter the module itself, e.g. by replacing individual components.
+Such actions immediately void the warranty.